Cristhian-dlrs/slack-app/README.md

     ```text
     SLACK_USER_TOKEN = xoxp-xxxxxxxxxxxxx...
     ```

-    to a file named `.env` in the same directory as `engine.py`,
+    to a file named `.env` in the same directory as `engine.py`.

+2. Run `pip install requirements.txt` to install the required dependencies.
-2. Run `python engine.py --help` to view the available options.
+3. Run `python engine.py --help` to view the available options.